FemiKwesi/SQL-Script-to-Extract-Data-Optimally/README.md

 STEP 4
 There are two solutions to get our final solution  (A)  and solution (B)

 Solution  (A)   is a less efficient way to get an optimal execution of the query.
-This solution took 0.063 seconds to run
+This solution took 0.063 milliseconds to run

 (A)
 SELECT idClock_Degrees, Hours, Minutes